rlaldanac/classwork/assignment03.md

 ###### Hotels, bars, clubs, and even an airport.
 Though the airport was there in 2013, hence the nighttime light levels being roughly the same in 2013 and 2019.

 #### Which neighborhood/area of Singapore would you recommend the retail store should locate in?
 Explain why?
-###### I would definitely reccomend anywhere along the southern coastline, as that is where the most industry seems to be.
+###### I would definitely reccomend anywhere along the southern coastline, in specific along the center of Singapore, as that is where the most industry seems to be.
 There may be a lot of competetion, but the light levels suggest a lot of foot traffic which can easily mean more customers.